SMSpp-Project/tools/README.md

 - `chgcfg`: a small utility to change some parameters in a configuration file while leaving all the rest unchanged

+The installed executables carry the name of the project, e.g.
+`smspp_ucblock_solver` and `smspp_chgcfg`, so that they are recognisable among all the others in a directory such as `/usr/bin`.
+Each of them is also installed under the name it had before, `ucblock_solver` and `chgcfg`, which is a link to it.

 ## Getting started